Run detail

 Finger alpha rest-delta topomap with NONE reference

-Finger-level rest-delta maps, including NONE as the explicit REST reference.
+Finger-level rest-delta maps, including NONE as the explicit rest reference.
 The strongest variation remains concentrated on TP10 and TP9, which helps explain why lateral Muse 2 channels carry most of the finger-separation load.

 Interpretive notes